suecharo/gh-trs/README.md

 - Testing workflows based on the gh-trs configuration file
 - Publishing workflows to GitHub as GA4GH TRS API

+**Note that there is [ddbj/yevis-cli](https://github.com/ddbj/yevis-cli) as a more extended and well-maintained tool.
+Basically, I recommend using this.**

 ## Installation

 Use a single binary that is built without any dependencies: